scribe-analytics/scribe-analytics/README.md

 ## Segment.IO

-*Coming Soon* -- The Segment IO integration can direct data to a variety of different backends.
+*Coming Soon* -- The Segment IO integration can direct data to a variety of different backends, which can be configured on the Segment IO dashboard.

 # License